warneat/image-compressor/README.md

 ### Quality adjustments
 -  2 settings are available:
   - overall quality-value, by default set to `quality=50`
-  - reduction of image-resolution (pixles) is off by default
+  - reduction of image-resolution (pixles) is off by default (dividing by 2 further reduces filesize by factor 0.25!)

   To modify settings:
   - change `quality=xx` to your liking (line 52) and/or